Type 1 sub-base tool

 Quick answer

-Enter base area and compacted depth, add waste, then convert the adjusted volume into tonnes, tons, bulk bags, or loose supply.
+Multiply the base area by compacted depth, add waste, convert to tonnes, then round up to bulk bags or loose supply.

 Planning summary